 To get the highest return on ad spend, your areas of focus need to be:

 Finally, we feel it's important to once again stress the lack of a one-size-fits-all rulebook here.
 The nature of every business, of every ad, and of every target audience differs greatly, and the best you can do is to put different strategies on trial to concretely establish what works for you.
-Now time to check out how we can assist you in realizing all of your Instagram advertising dreams and get this killer resource to have on hand.

 We hope we've provided a good place for you to start basing your endeavors off of.
 Just remember: slow and steady wins the race.